Chris1320/SetupGuides/guides/desktop/cinnamon.md

 3. Now that we have two panels, enable `Panel edit mode` to enable edit mode in the bottom panel.
 4. To enable "*Panel Edit Mode*" in the top panel, click `Next Panel` and then `Panel edit mode`.
 5. You should now see red, green, and blue colors on the left, middle, and right side of both panels, respectively.
-6. Move the system time and icons to the top-right panel.
+6. Move the system time and icons to the **top-right panel**.
 Add a spacer between the time and the icons.
-7. Move the application-specific icons to the top-middle panel.
+7. Move the notification and application-specific icons to the **top-left panel**.
-8. Move the running applications' icons to the bottom-middle panel.
+8. Move the running applications' icons to the **bottom-middle panel**.
+Leave the application menu (the Mint icon) on the bottom-left panel.
 9. Download "Transparent Panels" from `System Settings > Extensions > Download > Transparent Panels`.
 10. Enable panel transparency for the bottom panel only.